-Explore Earth, the oceans and space at Cal Academy, the park’s natural sciences center that houses an aquarium, planetarium and about 40,000 live animals, including penguins, sharks and rays.
+Explore earth, the oceans, and space at Cal Academy, the park’s natural sciences center that houses an aquarium, planetarium and about 40,000 live animals, including penguins, sharks, and rays.
 Immerse yourself in a coral reef ecosystem and a four-story-tall rainforest, and experience a simulated earthquake.
 Wildflowers and native plants grow on the academy’s “living” roof.
 Catch the morning or afternoon feeding of the penguins in the African Hall.

 Stroll down John F. Kennedy Drive on any given Sunday and you’ll witness San Francisco’s oldest swing dance venue—the sidewalk right outside the De Young Museum.
 The best part is that you can join in on the fun.
 Lindy in the Park hosts free swing dancing lessons every Sunday (weather permitting) for anyone who’s interested.
 Get in and try your hand at the moves or just watch some of the seriously impressive dancers who come on the regular.

 Believe it or not, there’s a herd of American Bison grazing in the middle of the park.
 Before San Francisco opened its first zoo in the 1930s, Golden Gate Park served as habitat for elk, deer, bison, and bears.
 The only remnant of that is the buffalo, which has been there since 1892.
-Sit on a park bench and watch the bison graze and keep your eyes peeled in the spring, when a family of Great Horned Owls make their nest in the pine across the street.
+Sit on a park bench and watch the bison graze and keep your eyes peeled in the spring when a family of Great Horned Owls makes their nest in the pine across the street.

 Golden Gate Park is also home to the city's only archery range.
 Rent your gear from the San Francisco Archery Shop, a mere 15-minute walk to the range, which stands right at the corner of Fulton and 47th.
 As long as there’s a target open, you’re free to test your aim.